Rachel Hollis: Early life and education

-After graduating high school, Hollis moved to Los Angeles, California, and got a job at Miramax.
+After graduating from high school, Hollis moved to Los Angeles, California, and got a job at Miramax.
 While working there, she met her future husband and founded an event-planning company called Chic Events.

 Career

 Her breakthrough moment on social media came in March 2015, when an Instagram photo of her celebrating her stretch marks went viral.
 "I wear a bikini because I'm proud of this body and every mark on it.
-Those marks prove that I was blessed enough to carry my babies and that flabby tummy means I worked hard to lose what weight I could," she wrote in the post.
+Those marks prove that I was blessed enough to carry my babies and that flabby tummy means I worked hard to lose what weight I could", she wrote in the post.
 It garnered more than ten million views.

 Hollis' book Girl, Wash Your Face was described by The Washington Post as mixing "memoir, motivational tips, Bible quotations and common-sense girl talk."
 The prevailing message of Girl, Wash Your Face is one largely of female self-reliance, summed up by Hollis as "You, and only you, are ultimately responsible for how happy you are."

 Since the success of her book, Hollis and her family have moved outside of Austin, Texas.
 She frequently posts YouTube videos with motivational messages, and has garnered over 163,000 subscribers.

 In 2019, Hollis released a follow-up book, Girl, Stop Apologizing.

 In 2019, Hollis founded the podcast syndicated network "Three Percent Chance."
 The network serves as the home for Straight Up with Trent Shelton, The Rachel Hollis Podcast, Start Today Morning Show, Rise Together Podcast, Talking Body with Amy Porterfield, and The New EDU podcast with Hope King and Wade King of Get Your Teach On.
-Rachel and Dave Hollis co-hosted a podcast titled RISE.
+Rachel and Dave Hollis co-hosted a podcast titled RISE, which won Best Business Podcast at the 2019 iHeartRadio Podcast Awards.

 On July 27, 2020, HarperCollins announced their intention to release a new book by Hollis on September 29, 2020.
 The book, entitled Didn't See That Coming, was about navigating through crisis, loss, and grief.